 Journal Articles and Book Chapters

-- “A Grand Experiment” in Deborah Hayes, Susan Stout, Anne Hoover, and Ralph Crawford, eds., USDA Forest Service Experimental Forests and Ranges: Research for the Long-Term (Springer-Verlag, 2014), 3-23.
+- “A Grand Experiment: USDA Forest Service Experimental Forests and Ranges” in Deborah Hayes, Susan Stout, Ralph Crawford, and Anne Hoover eds., USDA Forest Service Experimental Forests and Ranges: Research for the Long Term (Springer, 2014), 3-23.

 - “‘Air Conditioned by the Cool Breezes of Lake Superior’: Vacationing in Michigan’s Copper Country After World War Two,” in Kim Hoagland, Terry Reynolds, and Erik Nordberg, eds., New Perspectives on Michigan’s Copper Country (Houghton, MI: Quincy Mine Hoist Association, 2007), 135-152.

 - “Up North on Vacation: Tourism and Resorts in Wisconsin ‘s North Woods,” Wisconsin Magazine of History (Summer 2006): 2-13.

 - “Promoting Cloverland: Regional Associations, State Agencies, and the Creation of Michigan’s Upper Peninsula Tourist Industry,” Michigan Historical Review 29 (Spring 2003): 1-37.